PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CONDUCT {#2-3}

-Members of the Chapter are expected to adhere to certain policies and standards of conduct when acting within the Chapter and when representing the Chapter.
-Certain forms of misconduct may be considered so egregious as to be grounds for discipline even if a member is not representing the Chapter or Organization.
+All members are expected to comply with the following standards of conduct within the Chapter and when representing the Chapter:

-All members are expected to comply with the following standards of conduct:

 1. Participating in harassment campaigns, threats of violence, or derogatory behavior is forbidden.
 2. Advocating for illegal actions and activities of any kind is forbidden.